hunterwinter/aloha-apparel/README.md

 ##Languages Used

--HTML5 and CSS3
+- HTML5 and CSS3
--JQuery
+- JQuery
--mobile-first layout
+- mobile-first layout

 ##Reflections